AlexProgrammerDE/SoulFire/README.md

 ## 🌈 Community

-Feel free to join our discord community server:
+Feel free to join our Discord community server:

 [![Discord Banner](https://discord.com/api/guilds/739784741124833301/widget.png?style=banner2)](https://discord.gg/CDrcxzH)

+If you find any bugs or want to request new features, open a issue on GitHub.

 ## 🌟 Star History